offensive-packaging/documentation/plaso/index.md

                          By default the psort removes duplicate entries from the output.
 This parameter changes that behavior so all events are included.
+   --language LANGUAGE_TAG
-   --language LANGUAGE   The preferred language identifier for Windows Event
-                         Log message strings.
-Use "--language list" to see a list of available language identifiers.
-Note that formatting will fall back on en-US (LCID 0x0409) if the preferred language is not available in the database of message string templates.
+                         The preferred language, which is used for extracting and formatting Windows EventLog message strings.
+Use " --language list" to see a list of supported language tags.
+The en-US (LCID 0x0409) language is used as fallback if preprocessing could not determine the system language or no language information is available in the winevt-rc.db database.
+   --dynamic_time, --dynamic-time
+                         Indicate that the output should use dynamic time.
    --output_time_zone TIME_ZONE, --output-time-zone TIME_ZONE
                          time zone of date and time values written to the output, if supported by the output format.
 Output